sohanseth/mcls/README.md

 Results
 ---

-Results are stored in data/
+Results are stored in data/ as \*.mat files.
-Results of our run can be requested from the author.
+Results of the run can be asked from the author.

 Reproducing figures
 ---